EU ETS Accreditation and Verification Regulation

-Previous legal instrument - Commission Regulation (EU) No 600/2012 of 21 June 2012 on the verification of greenhouse gas emission reports and tonne-kilometre reports and the accreditation of verifiers pursuant to Directive 2003/87/EC of the European Parliament and of the Council - entered into force on 1 August 2012 and applies from 1 January 2013 (emissions and, where applicable, activity data occurring prior to 1 January 2013 are to be verified pursuant to the requirements set out in Commission Decision of 18 July 2007 No 2007/589/EC establishing guidelines for the monitoring and reporting of greenhouse gas emissions pursuant to Directive 2003/87/EC of the European Parliament and of the Council.
+Previous legal instrument - Commission Regulation (EU) No 600/2012 of 21 June 2012 on the verification of greenhouse gas emission reports and tonne-kilometre reports and the accreditation of verifiers pursuant to Directive 2003/87/EC of the European Parliament and of the Council - entered into force on 1 August 2012 and applied from 1 January 2013 to 31 December 2018.
+Emissions and, where applicable, activity data occurring prior to 1 January 2013 were to be verified pursuant to the requirements set out in Commission Decision of 18 July 2007 No 2007/589/EC establishing guidelines for the monitoring and reporting of greenhouse gas emissions pursuant to Directive 2003/87/EC of the European Parliament and of the Council.
 The said new Commission Implementing Regulation (EU) 2018/2067 of 19 December 2018 was necessary in light of the experience in the application of Commission Regulation (EU) No 600/2012.

-The AVR introduces the model, where the verifiers are answerable to the accreditation body.
-Based on Article 65 of the AVR, EU Member States must also monitor the performance of their national accreditation bodies.
+- the EU Member States must monitor the performance of their national accreditation bodies.

 The characteristic feature of the new uniform accreditation system is mutual recognition of verifiers across all EU Member States.